FeelsDEX/feels/docs_intro/004_justification.md

 $$\text{Fee} = f(W, \text{path}, \text{market state})$$

 This creates natural fee emergence where fees scale with how much a trade moves the market from equilibrium.
 Trades that reduce potential by moving the system toward equilibrium can even earn rebates.
-There are no arbitrary fee tiers—instead, fees adjust continuously based on market conditions.
+There are no arbitrary fee tiers.
+Instead, fees adjust continuously based on market conditions.
 This work-based approach ensures that those who provide value to the system (by rebalancing it) are rewarded, while those who extract value (by pushing it further from equilibrium) pay proportionally.

 ### 4. Conservation Laws Enable POMM